-Purchase orders for growth and replacement are generated by the Department of Teaching and Learning.
-Every effort will be made to submit purchase orders in a timely manner.
+Purchase orders for growth and replacement are generated at the school site and must have the approval of the principal before submitting to the district office for purchasingby the Department of Teaching and Learning.
+Every effort will be made to submit purchase orders in a timely manner. so that materials be ready for the start of the school year.